 Nature crafts with kids

 We love doing nature walks and collecting nature treasures.
 We’ve been taking almost daily walks these days, and my son has always enjoyed crafting with me.
 So here is a collection of lovely nature treasure crafts we’ve conducted after a nature walk.
+Enjoy these nature walk activities for toddlers!

 We really enjoyed collecting the items and gluing them on the paper, to create a visual flower with the nature we brought home.